 No. We offer recommendations to meet your needs and objectives, but you are under no obligation to purchase anything.
 We also recognize the importance of shopping around for the best available product or service.
 If you need life or disability insurance, for example, we may suggest the type of policy, various riders or additions, and the amounts that best fit your situation, then direct you to one or several different providers with quality products at competitive prices.

-As financial planners and investment advisors we believe in the following fundamental principles when it comes to designing an investment portfolio:
+As a financial planner and investment advisor, I believe in the following fundamental principles when it comes to designing an investment portfolio:

 The purpose of a client's investment portfolio is to fund current and/or future financial objectives.

-The design of the portfolio must take into account the client's financial objectives, tolerance for risk, needs for current income or liquidity, and special considerations such as income and estate taxes.
+The design of the portfolio must take into account the client's financial objectives, understanding of risk, needs for current income or liquidity, and special considerations such as income and estate taxes.

 The important thing to remember is that no one can predict the future.
 Difference of opinion makes a market.
 Investment managers and economists provided with the same information often come to different conclusions.
-We do not suggest that we, or anybody else, will make the correct decision every time.
-We do believe, however, that history is a powerful guide and relationships of investment asset classes provide valuable insight to making smart investment decisions.
+I do believe, however, that history is a powerful guide and relationships of investment asset classes provide valuable insight to making smart investment decisions.

 The appropriate allocation of investment assets for your goals is the most important component in developing an investment portfolio.

 Fees are based on the actual time involved in meeting in person or via the phone, researching and analyzing your current situation, and providing specific recommendations.
-Initial planning engagements cost $360.
+The fee for an Initial planning engagements is $480.
 This includes a one hour planning session and written action plan.
 Investment management clients are billed on an annualized asset-based fee schedule.

-Due to the low price of our initial planning engagement, we do not offer complimentary "get-to-know-you" meetings.
+Due to the accessible, straightforward fee structure of our planning arrangement, I do not offer complimentary "get-to-know-you" meetings.

 Hourly based services are available as-needed, so reach out when you have questions or want to set up a review meeting.
 Investment management clients have a retainer-style relationship.